 Lots of other special musical performances also take place throughout December - here's a sampling:

-Hanukkah, the Jewish Festival of Lights, takes place from December 10-18 this year.
+Hanukkah, the Jewish Festival of Lights, takes place from November 28-December 6 this year.
 To commemorate Hanukkah, public menorrah lightings take place at various Boston sites to mirror the celebrations also happening in private homes and synagogues around the city.

-Other places in Boston to see nightly lightings of public menorahs during Hanukkah include the Massachusetts State House, Faneuil Marketplace, Copley Square, and the Museum of Fine Arts (main event Dec 10, 4:30pm-10pm).
+Other places in Boston to see nightly lightings of public menorahs during Hanukkah include the Massachusetts State House, Faneuil Marketplace, Copley Square, and the Museum of Fine Arts.
 All events are free.

-Please note: Although Vilna Shul (18 Phillips Street, Beacon Hill) often hosts Hanukkah celebrations, it is currently closed until next summer for renovations, although it will be open for some special Chanukkah events.
+Please note: Vilna Shul (18 Phillips Street, Beacon Hill) also often hosts special Chanukkah events.
 Vilna Shul, which has the only examples of prewar Jewish mural art in the U.S. and is the only remaining intact immigrant-era synagogue in Boston, is a cultural center and home to monthly Kabbalah Shabbat services.

 Attending a performance of The Nutcracker is a holiday tradition in Boston, and for good reason.